 Again, while you may want to create just one segment for singles, it is important to realize the singles segment is very complex because it represents numerous age groups and lifestyles: teenagers who have left home, single parents in their 20s, divorced parents in their 30s with or without their children, the never-married of various ages, older adults, and widows and widowers.
 Each group represents a unique set of needs and should be targeted accordingly.

-Finally, after you collect information about your constituents’ interests, you can use this data to dynamically deliver only relevant content to them (if you use advanced e-mail software or an e-mail service provider) or to create separate relevant e-mails in Outlook and deliver them individually.
+Finally, after you collect information about your constituents’ interests, you can use this data to dynamically deliver only relevant content to them (if you use advanced email software or an email service provider) or to create separate relevant emails and deliver them individually.

 Use your constituent data to personalize emails.

 Studies have shown that the greater number of personalization elements to an email, the higher the response rate.
 At minimum, of course, personalization means addressing a recipient by his or her first name.
 Ultimately, however, true personalization means delivering emails tailored to each constituent’s profiles and preferences.

 Personalizing emails will depend upon the software you use to create and deliver your emails.
 Most email software and email service providers have this feature built into their systems.
 However, if you still use Outlook for mass emails, you can buy an external tool such as Easy Mail Merge for Microsoft Outlook®, giving you the power to personalize email messages and deliver individual emails quickly to your contacts.